Auction: Commodity auctions

 Auctions are used to trade commodities; for example, fish wholesale auctions.
 In wool auctions, wool is traded in the international market.
 The wine auction business offers serious collectors an opportunity to gain access to rare bottles and mature vintages, which are not typically available through retail channels.
 In livestock auctions, sheep, cattle, pigs and other livestock are sold.
 Sometimes very large numbers of stock are auctioned, such as the regular sales of 50,000 or more sheep during a day in New South Wales.
 In timber auctions, companies purchase licenses to log on government land.
 In timber allocation auctions, companies purchase timber directly from the government.
 In electricity auctions, large-scale generators and distributors of electricity bid on generating contracts.
 Produce auctions link growers to localized wholesale buyers (buyers who are interested in acquiring large quantities of locally grown produce).

 Online auctions

-Online auctions are a form of E-commerce, bringing greater convenience to people and allowing more people to participate as bidders, as well as being able to view a greater selection of auctions.
+Online auctions are a form of E-commerce that relies on the advantages of a digital platform's ability to overcome geographical constraints, provide real-time information and reduce transaction costs, bringing greater convenience to people and allowing more people to participate as bidders, as well as being able to view a greater selection of auctions.
 Websites like eBay provide a potential market of millions of bidders to sellers.
 Established auction houses, as well as specialist internet auctions, sell many things online, from antiques and collectibles to holidays, air travel, brand new computers, and household equipment.
 Private electronic markets use combinatorial auction techniques to continuously sell commodities (coal, iron ore, grain, water, etc.) online to a pre-qualified group of buyers (based on price and non-price factors).
+Furthermore, online auctions facilitate the process for prospective bidders to discover and evaluate items by enabling searches across numerous auctions and employing filters to refine their selections.

+On the other hand, an alternative perspective suggests that the format of online auctions could also give rise to collusive conduct and other types of market manipulation, potentially skewing the market and diminishing its efficiency.
+Firstly, online auctions might enable bidders to obscure their identities, such as utilizing pseudonyms or multiple accounts to maintain anonymity.
+This concealment could simplify collusion without detection.
+Secondly, online auctions might ease the implementation of collusive arrangements among bidders.
+The accessibility of bidding data in online auctions, for instance, allows colluding bidders to monitor each other's bids, guarantee adherence to their agreements, and penalize non-compliance.
+This enhanced oversight capacity strengthens the stability of collusive agreements.